blinodelka/Baydan-2019/README.md

 # Baydan_2019
-## Winter School on Bayesian Statistics 2019
+## Winter School on Bayesian Statistics
+## Moscow, 3-8 of January 2019

-Materials for Bayesian data analysis practice with RStan
+Materials for Bayesian data analysis practice with RStan (In Russian)

 ### Main topics: